 In order to register for our courses it is preferred (not mandatory) that you’re registered with the Graduate School (e.g. of Life Sciences).
 Registration with the GS-LS takes place through submission of the Training & Supervision Agreement to the office of the dean of the faculty of employment.

 Start date and time 23 October 2017 (day 1 09:00-17:00)

 End date and time 30 October 2017 (day 2 13:00-17:00)

 Location Utrecht Holdings, Arthur Numangebouw, Yalelaan 40, Utrecht.

 Entrance fee € 400,-

-For PhD candidates registered with the Graduate School of Life Sciences and employed by the faculties of Science, Veterinary Medicine or UMC Utrecht this will be settled in your budget.
-Other PdH’ers can also apply via the link and adding there faculty/devision in the comments section.
+For PhD candidates registered with the Graduate School of Life Sciences and employed by the faculties of Science, Veterinary Medicine or UMC Utrecht, the course fee is deducted from your educational budget.
+Other PdH’ers can also apply via the link and need to add their faculty/division in the comments section.